 The two approaches with the highest approvals rates involve sub-prime lenders, and the use of insurance to cover your intended result.

-Apply for an infertility loan with high approval rates.
+Start with a loan request with monthly payments.
 Lenders specializing in working with patients with less-than-perfect qualifications will review your application.
 If approved, you can have the money in your bank account within days.

 Pay for your tubal ligation reversal over time with monthly installments.
 Expect to incur interest charges and an upfront origination fee.